Tokyo governor says Olympics facing 'major issue' after Mori's sexist remarks

 “The IOC is a big organisation that is steeped in history and requires a lot of negotiating, and in that sense, the question of who is qualified for the top job is one that requires a decision by the Tokyo 2020 organising committee,” she said.

 Anger over Mori’s comments is likely to further alienate a Japanese public wary of the government’s attempts to hold the Games during the pandemic.
-Nearly 80 percent of the public opposes holding the Games in July, according to the most recent poll.
+Nearly 80% of the public opposes holding the Games in July, according to the most recent poll.

+Prime Minister Yoshihide Suga said he didn’t have the authority to demand Mori’s resignation, the Jiji news agency reported.

 Yasuhiro Yamashita, head of the JOC, said Mori’s comments went against the Olympic spirit and were inappropriate, a view cabinet ministers echoed.